pyranges/pyranges/README.md

 # pyranges

-Not optimized, not ready for use, only the "in self but not in other" operator (-) and intersection operator (|) implemented.

 The input dataframe needs at least the columns Chromome, Start, End.
 The rest are arbitrary.

 Using all operations on the GRanges object return a new GRanges object, not a